A gallery of beautiful photos of cast ironwork friezes in Australia with a mathematical discussion of the classification of frieze patterns.

 Some local pupils lost a geometric opportunity recently as they surveyed the cars in the car park.
 Did you know that car tyres, and the wheels that they on, are a rich source of geometry?

-Can you find a set of three such shapes, which have more valid arrangements than the shapes from the original problem?
+Can you find a set of three such shapes which can be arranged into more symmetrical shapes than those in the original problem?

 Can you find three such shapes which can never be arranged to make a symmetrical shape?